jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 ## Deploying an Additional Variation

-To deploy an additional variation first you must <Anchor label="create an audience" title="Traffic Splitting with Audiences and Variations" href="/docs/traffic-splitting-with-audiences-and-variations">create an audience</Anchor>.
+To deploy an additional variation first you must [create an audience](/docs/deployment-strategies#traffic-splitting-with-audiences-and-variations).

 Then you will be able to attach it to the model in the deployment process.